f5devcentral/f5-agility-labs-Next-Access/docs/class1/module1/module1.rst

 - Upload Certificate to Central Manager
 - Create Access Policy via Visual Policy Designer (VPD)
 - Assign Flows and Rules to the Access policy
-- Create Applicaiton and attach it to the Access policy
+- Create Application and attach it to the Access policy

 .. toctree::
    :maxdepth: 1